Condition numbers in multiview geometry, instability in relative pose estimation, and RANSAC: Minimal Problems for Relative Pose Estimation

-They can be found by solvers based on computing the real roots of a degree $10$ univariate polynomial \cite{nister:PAMI:2004}.
-In this paper the questions are: How sensitive are the essential matrices to perturbations in the image data?
-Which world scenes map to ill-conditioned image data?
-How do we detect directly from the image data that a problem instance is poorly conditioned?
-The answers are in Section~\ref{sec:main-results}.
+The essential matrices can be found by solvers based on computing the real roots of a degree $10$ univariate polynomial \cite{nister:PAMI:2004}.
+In this paper our concern is not with specific solvers for the 5-point problem, but with the intrinsic numerical conditioning of the problem: How sensitive are the essential matrices to perturbations in the image data?
+Which world scenes correspond to ill-conditioned image data?
+How can we detect directly from the image data that a problem instance is poorly conditioned?
+After presenting a general analysis framework in Section~\ref{sec:framework}, we answer these questions for the 5-point problem in Section~\ref{sec:main-results}.